3a1b2c3/CesiumUnrealMars/README.md

 ## Unreal Project Setup

-Make a new blank Unreal project (or any other you like).
+Make a **new blank Unreal project** (or any other you like).
 I am using Unreal version 4.27.2 here.
 Delete all project default content.

-Add a level and call it Mars, you may want to set it as default in project settings.
+**Add a level** and call it "Mars", you may want to set it as default in project settings.

-Enable the cesium Unreal plugin available at Marketplace it will show up in ui, you see a green and blue icon and a panel on the right when you click that icon.
+Enable the **Cesium Unreal plugin** available at Unreal [[Marketplace]](https://cesium.com/learn/unreal/unreal-quickstart)  it will show up in ui, you see a green and blue icon and a panel on the right when you click that icon.
 Getting a cesium ion token is optional for this project since we are using our own assets and no terrain or maps.

 ![image](https://user-images.githubusercontent.com/74843139/146661875-0fb51be6-275a-42f2-b33e-27b9f492eecc.png" width=400>

-The Unreal cesium panel
+The Unreal cesium panel	on the left,  It opens if you hit the cesium icon pictured on the top right above and find the “Cesium” section in Details tab.
+S

 ## Add the mars terrain tile set

-Make a “Blank 3d Tiles Tileset” actor in the cesium panel (shows up on the right).
-It opens if you hit the cesium icon pictured on the top right above and find the “Cesium” section in Details tab.
-Set the “source” attribute to “url” and add the link below as shown in the next picture (left).
+Make a **“Blank 3d Tiles Tileset”** actor in the cesium panel by hitting the plus sign.et the “source” attribute to “url” and add the link below as shown in the next picture (left).

 https://raw.githubusercontent.com/NASA-AMMOS/3DTilesSampleData/master/msl-dingo-gap/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize_tileset.json